-Employees We are committed to treating our team members as family.
-Our team members enjoy an exceptional benefits package including a fully funded healthcare option, a 401(k) Retirement Savings Plan with an employer contribution that currently matches a portion of each eligible employee's contributions, and a performance-based bonus incentive plan.
+NSA Employees We are committed to treating our team members as family.
+Our team members enjoy an exceptional benefits package including a fully funded healthcare option, a 401(k) Retirement Savings Plan with an employer contribution that currently matches a portion of each eligible employee's contributions, and for our corporate and managerial team members, a performance-based bonus incentive plan.
 Our team members also enjoy employee discount programs, a wellness reimbursement benefit, and an employee assistance program.
-We also have a learning platform to supplement our employee's professional development.
-Our SecurCare brand was recognized by Newsweek Media as one of America's Best Cus Service Brands for 2021.
-The distinction was based on an independent survey of more 25,000 U.S. customers conducted by global research firm Statista, which ranked retailer service providers in 160 categories overall.
-The complete list distinguishes SecurCare as a customer service provider in the Storage Centers category.
-We regularly donate storage units for charitable use.
-In 2020, we donated storage units to a number of charities, including the American Red Cross, Bikes for Tykes, St. Louis Blues Blind Hockey Club, Mission in Citrus, Vietnam Veterans Association, Boy Scouts of America, American Cancer Society, and YMCA.
-Community We seek to give back to the communities in which we operate and help those in need of assistance.
-Examples include partnering with Feeding America to donate \$1 per rental at participating stores to assist in ending food insecurity in America, and providing drop off locations across the U.S. for Toys for Tots.
-In 2020, we donated to ACE Scholarships, which provides children of low-income families with scholarships to private schools in grades K-12 and advocates for expanded school choice.
-In addition, together with Arlen D. Nordhagen, our executive chairman, we have committed to fund \$500,000 toward a college scholarship endowment for self storage sector employees through the Self Storage Association Foundation.
+We also have a learning platform to supplement our employee's professional development and have created leadership book clubs to support the growth of our emerging leaders.
+In addition, in 2022 we have launched a women's leadership forum for our corporate mid-level and senior female leaders.
+In 2023, we are rolling out a leadership boot camp aimed at developing comprehensive business acumen and situational leadership skills for our field leadership team.
+Customers We are focused on continuously enhancing customer satisfaction through our customer service center of excellence, as improving our customers' experience is integral to what we do.
+Community We regularly donate storage units for charitable use.
+In 2022, we donated storage units to a number of charities, including the 4H, American Cancer Society, American Red Cross, Autism Awareness Wichita Falls, Bikes for Tykes, St. Louis Blues Blind Hockey Club, Kids on the Block, and a number of local fire departments, police departments and schools in the areas in which we operate.
+We seek to give back to the communities in which we operate and help those in need of assistance.
+Examples include partnering with Feeding America, through which in 2022 we committed to donate the equivalent of over 1,500,000 meals annually to assist in ending food insecurity in America.
+Our corporate office supported the Children's Hospital of Colorado for the 2022 holiday season.
+As part of the program, our corporate employees donated toys and gifts for children.
+Through the donations of our employees, and the matching donations from the Company and our executive management team, we donated over \$9,000 of toys and gifts.
+In addition, we sponsored more than 35 members of our corporate office in the Hot Chocolate Run supporting St. Jude Children's Research Hospital.
+In 2022, we, together with members of our executive management team, donated approximately \$40,000 to ACE Scholarships, which provides children of low-income families with scholarships to private schools in grades K-12 and advocates for expanded school choice.
+In addition, together with Arlen D. Nordhagen, our former executive chairman and current vice chair, we have funded \$500,000 toward a college scholarship endowment for self storage sector employees through the Self Storage Association Foundation.